krgreene/geo-info/spatial_analysis.md

 The estimated yield of each main crop for each farm is provided in the last column.

 * Make a definition query to select female farmers who grow ```dasheen```.
-Your query should look like this: ```"Sex"  =   'F' AND  "MainCrop"```.
+Your query should look like this: ```"Sex"  =   'F' AND  "MainCrop" = 'dasheen'```.
 The query result can also be used to answer the question which female farmer has the largest/smallest area of dasheen.

 ## Generate group statistics

 * Search again for ```stat``` in the ```Processing Toolbox``` and choose ```statistics by category```.
-* In the resulting dialog, choose the newly created join layer as input layer; choose the estimated yield as the field to calculate statistics on (this should be numeric).
+* In the resulting dialog, choose the *newly created join layer* as input layer; choose the *estimated yield* as the field to calculate statistics on (this should be numeric).
 * Click on the dots next to the box for ```Field(s) with categories``` and tick ```maincrop``` and ```sex```.
 Click ```Run```.
 The output would be seen in the Layers panel as a table.
 Right-click on it ````--> Open Attribute Table```` and view the result, which shows estimated yield statistics by sex and main crop.
 The count field is the same as frequency. * To save the temporary group statistics layer, right-click and choose make permanent (or export).
 * Save your project.